RadwaSaleh/miscellaneous/messaging-systems.md

 >> * Message disappears from the queue once consumed

-- Publish Subscribe
+- **Publish-Subscribe**
+>> * Messages are persisted in a topic
+>> * Message Consumers/Subscribers subscribe to one or more topic and consume all the messages in that topic

+---

+**My Own Experience:**
 - AWS Redis:

 - Kafka:

 Kafka Broker: persists and replicates data.

-Kafka Producer: pushes the message into the message container called the Kafka Topic.
+Kafka Producer API: permits an application to push the message into the message container (one or more) called the Kafka Topic.

-Kafka Consumer: pulls the message from the Kafka Topic.
+Kafka Consumer API: pulls the message from the Kafka Topic by subscribing to one or more topic.

+Message: A stream of records.

+Kafka Streams API: gives applications permissions to publish output stream, consume input stream

+Kafka Connector API: allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems to push or capture every change.

 ![image](https://github.com/RadwaSaleh/miscellaneous/assets/33086179/75956cb4-b2ff-4b1e-acae-f26df3042419)